-Fritos corn chips create a salty, crunchy topping for a mix of beef, beans, onions and tomatoes that is… Frito Pie.
+Fritos corn chips create a salty, crunchy topping for a mix of beef, beans, onions, and tomatoes that are… Frito Pie.

 Corn chips, for dinner?
 Fo sho!
 Why not?
 Oh, I’m sure you can think of several reasons why that’s not appropriate, but you’re talking to the girl who made Cheetos Crusted Chicken.

 My version of Frito Pie is different in that I didn’t bake it in a pie dish.
 My recipe probably wouldn’t fit in a pie dish.
 There’s too much filling.
 So it’s a Frito Pie Bake, but that’s okay.
 No matter how you package it up, it is going to be delicious.

 My Frito Pie is a mix of chili and taco seasonings.
 Chili beans in a can come in a thick sauce that’s bursting with flavor.
 Add that with the taco flavoring on the beef and you have a great base for Frito Pie.

 The real star here is the corn chips.
 They’re salty, don’t forget that.
 With the salt in the chili beans and taco seasoning, you don’t need to add any additional salt to this recipe.

 I’ve had a lot of people give me gripe about not making my own taco seasoning.
 Here’s the deal – we go through so much taco seasoning in this house that it’s cheaper to buy it already made than it is to buy the ingredients I need to make it in bulk.
 If I didn’t use it that often, I could raid my spice shelf for the seasonings I need.
 Instead, I go for McCormick’s Taco Seasoning packets or Penzey’s.
 Funny thing, Rahul received a huge bag of Penzey’s Bold Taco Seasoning for Christmas from my mom and he was seriously excited.